raysas/drug-discovery-dbms/README.md

 The Boyce-Codd normal form states that every functional dependency rely on the super key.
 It's obeyed in this project attributes in each table functionally depend only on the primary key which is a super key.

 *a detailed normalization on each table is to be covered soon... stay tuned*

+## Users

+Granting and revoking privileges will be given to users on the tables they need to work in, specifying the type of access (select, insert, delete, with grant option...).
+Privileges in this project can be granted to several types of workers in this company in the following way:
+* _pharmacologists and chemists:_ would be GRANTED privileges on tables COMPOUND and DRUG to access and modify them
+* _Medical geneticists, physicians and biotechnologists:_ would be GRANTED privileges on tables GENE, DISEASE and VARIANT to access and modify them
+* _Process chemists, statisticians and data scientists:_ would be GRANTED privileges on tables COMPOUND, DRUG, GENE, DISEASE and VARIANT only to access them (no modification)
+* _Human Resources:_ would be GRANTED privileges on tables PATIENT and RECORDS to access and insert new data

+_not implemented yet_

 ## References